Home

 It is difficult to diagnose nose bleeds.
 A blood test will be used to see if there are any obvious signs of a problem.
 If the test comes back normal, then it is assumed that the cause of the nose bleed is isolated to the nose.
 Your veterinarian might time the duration of the bleed and the time it takes to stop the bleeding.

-Veterinarian’s have a device called an endoscope where a video camera is fed through your dog’s mouth into the nose.
+Veterinarians have a device called a rhinoscope (used in bigger dogs) where a video camera is fed through your dog's mouth into the nose.
 A biopsy is taken to test for cancer.
+Other approaches including taking a tissue biopsy, a CT scan (helpful to look at dog tooth roots) and using fluid to wash the nose.

-X-rays can detect cancer by looking at bones and if they have worn away.
+X-rays can detect cancer by looking at bones and determining if they have worn away.

 If the nose bleed is accessibly, try applying pressure to the point of the bleed.